katerynazaichenko/spotify-hit-predictor/README.md

     pip install -r requirements.txt
     ```

-4.  **Run the analysis:**
+4.  **Run the analysis script:**
-    Launch Jupyter and open the notebook located in the `notebooks/` directory.
+    Execute the main Python script from the root of the project directory.
+The script will perform the full data analysis, train the models, and save all generated figures to the `reports/figures/` folder.
     ```bash
-    jupyter notebook
+    python src/main.py
     ```

 ## Authors